Latin America–United Kingdom relations: Venezuela

-During the Venezuelan crisis of 1895 there was a longstanding dispute between the United Kingdom and Venezuela about the territory of Guayana Esequiba, which Britain claimed as part of British Guiana and Venezuela asserting the region as Venezuelan territory.
+During the Venezuelan crisis of 1895 there was a longstanding dispute between the United Kingdom and Venezuela about the Essequibo territory, which Britain claimed as part of British Guiana and Venezuela asserting the region as Venezuelan territory.
 The dispute had become a diplomatic crisis when Venezuelan representatives argued that British behaviour over the issue violated the 1823 Monroe Doctrine and used its influence in the American government to pursue the matter.
 US President Grover Cleveland adopted a broad interpretation of the doctrine that did forbade new European colonies but also declared an American interest in any matter in the hemisphere.
 After tense diplomatic dialogues, the British government accepted the US demand for arbitration.
 The status of the territory later became subject to the Geneva Agreement of 1966, which was signed by the United Kingdom, Venezuela and British Guiana on 17 February 1966.
 This treaty stipulates that the parties will agree to find a practical, peaceful and satisfactory solution to the dispute.
 Disputes over the territory have continued since, even after Guyana was granted independence the same year.

-Britain was involved in the Venezuela Crisis of 1902–1903, during an Italo-German blockade of Venezuela to enforce payment of Venezuelan debts.
+Britain was involved in the Venezuelan crisis of 1902–1903, during an Italo-German blockade of Venezuela to enforce payment of Venezuelan debts.